Travel to Indonesia

 Travelling has changed, and you may need to do a little more planning and preparation before take-off.
 Ensure you check and comply with all airline and government travel requirements before arriving at the airport.

 The Indonesian Government no longer requires travellers to take a COVID-19 pre-departure test.
-You must still ensure you meet the requirements of any other countries you're travelling to or transiting through, as well as the airline you are travelling with.
+You must still ensure you meet the requirements of any other countries you're travelling to or transiting through.

 On this page

 Before booking and before departure, ensure you check the latest IndonesianOpens external site in a new window and AustralianOpens external site government conditions for travel, including any applicable Australian State Government restrictions and requirements, which may include mandatory travel and health declarations, vaccinations, use of face masks, and immigration and entry requirements (which may include renewing your passport, or applying for a visa), or you could be denied entry.
 This information is subject to change and we recommend you check these websites frequently for any updates.
 International transiting in Denpasar is not permitted, you'll need to clear immigration and recheck onto you're next flight.